Luxembourg Business Compass 2014

 When the first survey wave was conducted in April 2009, the Luxembourg economy was

-of the escalating European currency and debt crisis, economic expectations have
+However, since late 2011, against the backdrop of the escalating European currency and debt crisis,

-This year in 2014, Luxembourg business leaders are increasingly optimistic about
+In 2014, Luxembourg business leaders are increasingly optimistic about the economic outlook of the next

-economic growth over the course of the year, even if their expectations are still
+12 months (+0.9%).
+They anticipate perceptible economic growth over the course of the year, even if their

 In addition to the core questions on the economic trend and Luxembourg's competitiveness,

-this survey wave focuses on the perception business leaders have on the new government
+this survey wave focuses on the perception business leaders have on the increase of the value-added tax,

 KPMG conducts a biannual study with the Luxemburger Wort, the Luxembourg Business